New Orleans Pelicans @ Houston Rockets Picks and Predictions - March 13th 2026

 | Defensive Rebounds | 0.7 | 0.7 |

-For a quick look, visit current NBA odds to compare updated prices.
-A clean refresh can show where the market is leaning.
+For a quick check, visit NBA odds to compare updated lines.
+A quick refresh can flag where the market is moving.

 New Orleans Pelicans at Houston Rockets Series History and Last Meeting